Ashburnham- Mary Kate Martin, 83, was promoted to Glory on Saturday, April 30, 2022.

-She was the leader of the "Corey Hill Chapel" and was on the Board of Trustees for HOPE Armenia Missions.
+She was the leader of the "Corey Hill Chapel" and was on the Board of Directors for the HOPE Armenia Missions.

 She enjoyed baking, cooking, classical music, reading and playing scrabble.
 She loved the Red Sox, the Patriots, and the Bruins.
 In her lifetime she touched many lives through her work, at church and in life itself.
 She was truly devoted to her children, grandchildren, extended family and friends.